 Examples of Dental Emergencies

-Children are danger-prone; it comes as part of learning about the world around them and having a lot of energy.
+Children are danger-prone.
+It comes as part of learning about the world around them and having a lot of energy.
 Some of the most common dental emergencies come from exploration and “goofing off,” like knocking out permanent teeth.
-If your child knocks out an adult tooth, have them keep it in their mouth or put it in milk or an ADA-approved tooth preserver to save it while you go to the emergency dentist.
+If your child knocks out an adult tooth, have them put it in milk or an ADA-approved tooth preserver to save it while you go to the emergency dentist.

 Similarly to a knocked-out tooth, a chipped or cracked tooth is also a reason to visit a pediatric emergency dentist.
 Preserve the chipped-off portion of a tooth the same way you would a lost adult tooth, and be sure to visit a kids’ emergency dentist as soon as possible.
 You can use a cold compress like ice or frozen peas (wrapped in fabric to keep from getting too cold) to keep down swelling.
 Tell your emergency dentist if you give your child any over-the-counter pain medication when you arrive.

 Other kids’ dental emergencies include a lost filling or broken braces bracket digging into part of their mouth.
 If your child dislodges or breaks part of their orthodontics, it’s important to fix this as soon as possible.
-If your child gets something stuck in their teeth, use dental floss to try and remove the object, but never anything sharp or pointed.
+Use dental floss to try and remove the object if your child gets something stuck in their teeth.
+However, be sure to never use anything sharp or pointed.
 If the object remains, it’s time to visit the dentist.